ronaldoussoren/pyobjc/pyobjc-core/Doc/metadata/manual.rst

    Register *type* as a dict-like type that will be bridged to Objective-C as an NSDictionary subclass.

-.. function:: addConvenienceForSelector(selector, methods)

-    Add a list of method to every class that has *selector* as a selector.
-    These additional methods are not added to the Objective-C class, but are only visibile in Python code.

-    The *methods* argument is a list of tuples (methodname, function).

-   .. deprecated:: 2.5

-      This function is deprecated, future versions of PyObjC will use a different way to initialize classes that will require us to remove this function.

 .. function:: addConvenienceForClass(classname, method)

     Add a list of method the named class when that class is initialized, the class